kshitijcode/scale-it/README.md

 ## Configuration
-The following configuration parameters are configurable via environment variables:
+The following configuration parameters are configurable via environment variables :

 - `BASE_URL` (Default: "http://localhost:8123"): The base URL for the application.
 - `TARGET_CPU_USAGE` (Default: 0.80): The target CPU usage threshold.
 - `POLL_INTERVAL_SECONDS` (Default: 5): The polling interval in seconds.
 - `RETRY_ATTEMPTS` (Default: 3): The number of retry attempts.
 - `RETRY_DELAY` (Default: 1): The delay in seconds between retry attempts.

+Set the .env file.
+Take inspiration from the .env.template file.

 ## Starting the App